MrR0807/Notes/understanding-parquet-file.md

 ## Encoding

 This sections prerequisite is reading [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) book's Chapter 4: Encoding and Evolution.
 It lays down the fundamentals very well and because almost all section from that book would be required to copy paste - I decided against it.
-What I will do is provide code examples of encoding.
+What I will do is provide code examples of encoding, which compliments named section in the book.

 ### JSON